Grant-Lingard/todoauth/README.md

 3. Edit `Guardfile` (in the same folder as the Gemfile), and remove (comment out) the spring section.
 Also add spring: true to the minitest section.
 Also, comment out the lines under Rails 4 to get tests to autorun when saving files.
 4. Edit your `test/test_helper.rb` file to require the gems we use, and to not use fixtures.
 Comment out the AuthenticationMacros part (line 30 and 31) until you create it later.
 5. Run `bin/rails g integration_test sites` to create an integration test to test your sites\_controller (welcome controller).
+6. Run `guard` to run your tests.
+Press enter while guard is running to re-run your tests.
+Type `exit` and press enter to quit guard.
 6. Add your tests in `test/integration/site\_test.rb`.
 7. Now test one of your controllers and models.
 I tested reminders.
 You should probably test a model/controller you already created.
 (Like Tasks)
 8. Create your factories file in `test/factories`.
 You will need to have a user factory, and a reminder factory.
 Notice that the reminder is associated with a user.